Articles

 1981 — Raiders of the Lost Ark

 Spielberg and Lucas folded the ancient-technology thesis into blockbuster cinema.
-The Ark of the Covenant functions less like metaphor and more like weaponized unknown technology.
+The Ark of the Covenant functions less like a metaphor and more like a weaponized unknown technology.
 Governments hide it, classify it, and shelve it.
 Bureaucracy buries power it does not understand.

 1982 — E.T. the Extra-Terrestrial